rebelsky/sams-assorted-musings-reflections/summer-workshops-2021.md

 students create Web sites; I've been doing so since 1995.
 If I attended, I'd likely end up being a troublemaker ("I don't want my students to use some crappy site builder; they should write raw HTML/CSS.").
-So it's probably best that I not attend.
+So it's probably best that I not attend, even if I'd likely learn some new uses of the Web, as I always learn from Mo.
 Also, it's the last week of summer research [32].

 NSO [33] begins on August 20 and classes begin on August 26, so you might think we'd have exhausted the summer workshops.
 Nonetheless,